 Depending on availability at the time the final reservations are made for the group, the following hotels are used:

-The Hotel Sonesta Posada del Inca in Yucay is only 5 miles from the stables, has comfortable heated rooms with private bathrooms and plenty of 'local colour'.
+SACRED VALLEY: The Hotel Sonesta Posada del Inca in Yucay is only 5 miles from the stables, has comfortable heated rooms with private bathrooms and plenty of 'local colour'.
 The Sonesta Yucay Posada is a former 18th century colonial-style monastery and is surrounded by beautiful gardens.
 The 69-room hotel is like a little village with plazas, gardens and a small chapel.
 The rooms, with tile floors, wood ceilings, and hand-carved headboards, have balconies that overlook the gardens or the terraced hillsides.

-CUSCO: Hotel Costa del Sol Hotel Costa del Sol, Santa Teresa 344, Cusco.
-The Hotel Costa del Sol (former Hotel Picoaga, was originally the old mansion of the Spanish noble, the Marquis of Picoaga (century XVII).
+CUSCO: Hotel Costa del Sol Hotel Costa del Sol, The Hotel Costa del Sol (former Hotel Picoaga, was originally the old mansion of the Spanish noble, the Marquis of Picoaga (century XVII).
 It has now been converted into a comfortable hotel.
 The intimate and public areas are beautifully decorated in colonial style, framed by fine stone archways on two levels and the beautiful columns and Spanish patio complete an authentic sample of 17th Century architecture.

 Vegetarian or other dietary requirements within reason can be accommodated with advance notice.
 Please contact Unicorn Trails with requests before booking.